Maurice Fargues

 Maurice Fargues (April 23, 1913 – September 17, 1947) was a diver with the French Navy and a close associate of commander Philippe Tailliez and deputy commander Jacques Cousteau.
-In August 1946, Fargues saved the lives of Cousteau and Frédéric Dumas during their dive into the Fountain of Vaucluse.
-On September 17, 1947, while attempting to set a new depth record, Maurice Fargues became the first diver to die using an aqualung.
+In August 1946, Fargues saved the lives of Cousteau and Frédéric Dumas during their dive into the karstic spring of Vaucluse.
+On September 17, 1947, while attempting to set a new depth record, Maurice Fargues became the first diver to die using an Aqua-Lung.

 GRS and the Fountain of Vaucluse

-In late 1945, Petty Officer Maurice Fargues joined the newly formed GRS (now called CEPHISMER), commanded by Philippe Tailliez, with Cousteau as its deputy commander and Dumas as civilian adviser and chief diver.
+In late 1945, Petty Officer Maurice Fargues joined the newly formed GRS (Groupement de Recherches Sous-marines, Underwater Research Group) of the French Navy in Toulon, commanded by Philippe Tailliez, with Cousteau as its deputy commander and Dumas as civilian adviser and chief diver.
 Dumas trained Fargues and the GRS' other two new recruits, Petty Officers Jean-Paul Pinard and Guy Morandière, as Aqua-Lung divers.
-Maurice Fargues became commander of the diving tender VP 8, a 21,6-meter (72-foot) twin-screw launch.
+Maurice Fargues became commander of the diving tender VP 8, a 21.9-meter (72-foot) twin-screw launch.

 On August 27, 1946, the GRS dived into the Fountain of Vaucluse, a mysterious spring in the village of Vaucluse, hoping to discover the secret of its yearly flooding.
 Maurice Fargues was the operation's surface commander, in charge of the guide rope which allowed divers to communicate with the surface.
 Tailliez and Morandière dove together first, but they were rapidly affected by a narcosis that almost compromised their return to the surface.
-When Cousteau and Dumas dived together, they suffered the same symptoms, and Tailliez and Fargues probably saved their lives by pulling them back up to the surface.
+When Cousteau and Dumas dove together, they suffered the same symptoms, and Tailliez and Fargues probably saved their lives by pulling them back up to the surface.
 It was later determined that carbon monoxide had unexpectedly contaminated the air in their cylinders.